bicCluster/learning-cluster/README.md

 - If you have trouble running your wordcount program, you may need to install the Java Jre before.
 You can choose the default one.
 - If you have already run the wordcount program successfully and want to run it again, make sure to remove two things.
 The first one is the output folder.
 Using hdfs 'dfs -rm -r StartsWithCount/output'.
 And anther one is the previous version's result.
 Or you may meet problems say 'File exits'.
 - If you meet some problems when you try to compile the java files, you might meet some errors.
 You might need to install or import some libraries.
 You do not need to reinstall the cluster.
-- Make sure to take screenshots of your process since the nodes might fail at any time during the demo if the cluster has been up for some time.
-- Create a new user (mandatory) in the Ambari browser interface by clicking the current user name on the top right → Manage Ambari → Users and Groups and give it Admin access, you will need to use this user since Hadoop does not recognize the other ubuntu users as true admins and you will face issues with accessing the Hadoop filesystem.
-- The files in the link for wget are no longer active.
-You can copy the content and host the same into a repo to access and perform the wget steps[Job, Mapper and Reducer]

 # <a name="pitfall">Pitfalls you should pay attention to</a>
 - Make sure the physical connection is correct;
-- Make sure you have correctly identified which ethernet port maps to eth0 and which maps to eth1.
-- Do not make temporary changes to your environment variables.
-It leads to complications later on.
-Use /etc/profile to push all of your environment variables changes.
 - You should down/up network adapters or reboot machines to make your network configurations work;
 - Make sure your configurations are permanent, otherwise they will remain unchanged after reboot, like iptables;
 - Ambari Server should be installed on `losalamos` since it is the only server you can get access to from outside the subnet;